AustinMara/sprites/README.md

 ## GREAT JOB!
 You finished helping Codey!
 Call your instructor over to check your work!
-In the next part we are going to make a game for Codey to play!
+In the next part we are going to make a game for Codey (and you) to play!